bemer/containers-on-aws-workshop/02-CreatingFrontendDockerImage/README.md

 This should return something like:

-    Docker version 17.12.0-ce, build 3dfb8343b139d6342acfd9975d7f1068b5b1c3d3
+    Docker version 18.06.1-ce, build e68fc7a215d7133c34aa18e3b72b4a21fd0c6136

->If you after running the `docker -v` command you don't get this output, please follow the install instructions in [this link](/01-SetupEnvironment#install-docker).
+>If you after running the `docker -v` command you don't get this output, please follow the install instructions in [this link](/01-SetupEnvironment).

 If you have completed these steps, you are good to go!

-## 2. Creating your first image
+## 2. Creating the frontend Docker image

 The following steps should be executed on your own computer or Cloud9 instance, if you chose it.

-If you haven't executed the `git clone` command present in the [Setup Environment](/01-SetupEnvironment#5-cloning-the-workshop-repository) chapter, do it now using the following command:
+If you haven't executed the `git clone` command present in the [Setup Environment](/01-SetupEnvironment) chapter, do it now using the following command:

     $ git clone https://github.com/bemer/containers-on-aws-workshop.git

-Now we are going to build and test our containers locally.
+Now we are going to build an image and test it locally.
 If you've never worked with Docker before, there are a few basic commands that we'll use in this workshop, but you can find a more thorough list in the [Docker "Getting Started" documentation](https://docs.docker.com/engine/getstarted/).

-In this step, we are going to build a *Docker image* with the frontend application.
+In this step, we are going to build a *Docker image* with the frontend of our application.
 The application that we will be using is available on the directory `00-Application/frontend` inside the project folder.
-In this case, lets's navigate to the `00-Application/frontend` directory:
+Lets's navigate to the `00-Application/frontend` directory:

     $ cd containers-on-aws-workshop/00-Application/frontend